The Fragility of Sparsity: Testing sparsity

 where $z_{1-\alpha}$ is the $1-\alpha$ quantile of the standard normal distribution (1.645 for $\alpha=5\%$ level test), we reject \Cref{assumption:approx_sparsity}.

 In general, testing hypotheses about $\alpha$ when $\lim_{n\to\infty}p/n>0$ can be quite involved, since plugging in regression residuals into asymptotic variance expressions leads to bias \parencite[see, e.g.,][]{kss20,AnSo23,cjn18}.
-As shown in the proof of \Cref{theorem:non-normal-errors_epe} (see \cref{eq:replace_variance}), we avoid such difficulties here by virtue of the fact that under the assumptions of the lemma, the lasso residuals $\hat{\epsilon}_{i}$ are sufficiently accurate so that the variance part of the test statistic, the denominator in \cref{eq:infeasible}, can be consistently estimated under the null hypothesis.
+As shown in the proof of \Cref{theorem:non-normal-errors_epe} (see \cref{eq:replace_variance}), we avoid such difficulties here by virtue of the fact that under the assumptions of the lemma, the lasso residuals $\hat{\epsilon}_{i}$ are sufficiently accurate.
+As a result, the variance part of the test statistic, the denominator in \cref{eq:infeasible}, can be consistently estimated under the null hypothesis by plugging in lasso residuals.